-Popular weed killers like Roundup® rely on the herbicide glyphosate as their active ingredient, but a link between glyphosate and serious health problems (including a form of cancer known as non-Hodgkin's lymphoma) has prompted the filing of thousands of toxic tort lawsuits.
+Popular weed killers like Roundup® rely on the herbicide glyphosate as their active ingredient, but a link between glyphosate and serious health problems (including a form of cancer known as non-Hodgkin's lymphoma) has prompted the filing of thousands of toxic tort lawsuits (many by landscapers, farmers, and gardeners).
 Let’s look at the legal arguments behind these cases, and recent headlines involving Roundup® lawsuits.

 Injuries and health problems caused by exposure to dangerous substances—including prescription drugs, pesticides, and other chemicals―are often classified as "toxic torts".

 Sometimes chemicals that are thought to be fairly safe turn out to pose serious health risks.
 When it comes to weed-killing sprays, manufacturers like Monsanto (maker of Roundup®) argue that there is no scientific connection between glyphosate and cancer, and they point to the fact that even the U.S. Environmental Protection Agency and the World Health Organization can't agree on whether glyphosate is a carcinogen (in 2017, the EPA stated that the chemical wasn't likely cancer-causing, despite the fact that two years earlier, the WHO had classified glyphosate as "probably carcinogenic").
 Learn more about toxic tort lawsuits for injury caused by chemicals.